rocks-D-XEBEC/phishing_websites_detection/README.md

 7. Move Project Files: Move the project files (PHP scripts) to the `htdocs` directory inside the XAMPP installation directory.
 This directory is typically located at `C:\xampp\htdocs` on Windows, `/Applications/XAMPP/htdocs` on macOS, and `/opt/lampp/htdocs` on Linux.

 8. Access Project: Once the project files are moved to the `htdocs` directory, you can access them through your web browser by navigating to `http://localhost/project_name`, where `project_name` is the name of the directory containing your project files.

+9. Go to ```chrome://extensions```, activate developer mode, click on load unpacked and select the 'Extension' folder from our project.
+Now, you can go to any web page and click on the extension in the top right panel of your Chrome window.
+Click on the 'Safe of not?' button and wait for a second for the result.

 ### Usage of XAMPP Server

 XAMPP provides a convenient way to set up a local web server environment for hosting PHP applications.
 It allows you to develop and test web applications locally before deploying them to a production server.
 With XAMPP, you can easily run PHP scripts, interact with databases using MySQL, and test web applications without the need for an internet connection.